mongodb-labs/atlas-cli-plugin-terraform/README.md

 atlas plugin install github.com/mongodb-labs/atlas-cli-plugin-terraform
 ```

-If you have it installed and want to update it to the lastest version, run:
+If you have it installed and want to update it to the latest version, run:
 ```bash
 atlas plugin update mongodb-labs/atlas-cli-plugin-terraform
 ```